OSC/openondemand.org/index.md

 * Add new feature requests or bug reports on the [project issues page](https://github.com/OSC/Open-OnDemand/issues) (requires free GitHub account)
 * Post a suggestion or review existing suggestions on our [Discourse instance](https://discourse.openondemand.org/)
-* Send an email to us on the [news list](https://lists.osu.edu/mailman/listinfo/ood-users)
+* Send an email to us at info@openondemand.org

 [See a list and comment on community requested features]( https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+org%3Aosc+label%3A%22community+request%22